Claus Kjaerby, Director of Operations (COO)

 BA in Accounting with a Minor in English.

 Surub is Guna and a specialist in indigenous peoples issues, human rights, international cooperation and collective land titling processes.
-He is working with Geoversity as community facilitator in our EUROCLIMA+ project related to non carbon benefits and Global Climate Change processes, in the Mamoní Valley and Emberá communities.
+He has been working with Geoversity since 2017 as community facilitator, including our EUROCLIMA+ project related to non carbon benefits and Global Climate Change processes, in the Mamoní Valley and Emberá communities.

 Educational background: Degree in philosophy from the Universidad Pontificia Bolivariana de Medellín, Colombia and Postgraduate in Conflict Mediation.